-During the three and nine months ended September 30, 2011, the Company recorded an income tax benefit of \$1.7 million and \$1.8 million, respectively, resulting in effective tax rates of 30.3% and 12.9%, respectively.
-During the three months ended September 30, 2010, the Company recorded an income tax benefit of \$1.2 million and during the nine months ended September 30, 2010, the Company recorded an income tax provision of \$0.9 million, resulting in effective tax rates of 35.6% and 418.2%, respectively.
-These effective tax rates differ from the Federal statutory rate of 35% primarily due to the effects of valuation allowances associated with foreign losses, state income taxes, foreign income taxes, nondeductible expenses such as certain stock compensation and meals and entertainment, unrecognized tax benefits, return to provision adjustments and changes in statutory tax rates which took effect during the year.
+During the three months ended March 31, 2012, the Company recorded an income tax provision of \$1.1 million resulting in an effective tax rate of 177.7%.
+During the three months ended March 31, 2011, the Company recorded an income tax benefit of \$2.2 million resulting in an effective tax rate of 86.7%.
+These effective tax rates differ from the Federal statutory rate of 35% primarily due to the effects of valuation allowances associated with foreign losses, state income taxes, foreign income taxes, nondeductible expenses such as certain stock compensation and meals and entertainment, unrecognized tax benefits and changes in statutory tax rates which took effect during the year.